burnttomato/CrossLabsCookingRobot/README.md

 3. Prompt engineer the Falcon 7b Instruct model to work on one line of an instruction, translating the natural language into a string of modules.
 At the moment, not sure how to determine how many modules it should create, so it often overshoots.

+## Documentation

+Here is a list of other important documentation that we have in this repository.

+- [Module List](moduleList.md) - this is a list of all the modules that we plan on using
+- [Architectural Decision Record](adr.md) - this file is a running record of all major decisions in the project

 ## Contributors

 - [Oliver Wang](https://github.com/burnttomato)